arp242/jumpy.vim/README.markdown

     sql          CREATE and BEGIN
     tex          Beginning of a section
     vcl          Function or backend
-    vim          Function/augroup definition         if, for, while, and try yaml         Top-level key
+    vim          Function, command, and augroup      if, for, while, and try yaml         Top-level key
     zsh          Function declaration                if, for, while, until, case, foreach, repeat, select